What is covered in this article?

 Reach out to Families:

 The final step is to reach out to families!
 You have several options, which include mailing physical letters, but we recommend that you send families the Set Password message.
 Since some parents may not have used their account since they completed the registration from the previous year, you may have a lot of parents who do not remember what their username or password is.
 This can lead to parents creating duplicate accounts and records, so sending the Set Password message is a great way to prevent this issue!
+Additionally, if your parent already created a SchoolMint account previously for registration, their username will not be updated with the latest information provided in the import template.
+This can be changed manually for students in the UI.

 You can do this by going to Manage Re-Enrollments and selecting your students.
 Next, click Select Bulk Action > Send Set Password.